 Everyone loves duct tape and talks about how you can use it for everything.
 It’s an excellent product and you should definitely have some on hand.

 One thing I don’t hear a lot about is storing items like Flex Seal, expanding two-part foam and epoxy.
-There are any number of situations that I can think of when these would come in handy.
+There is any number of situations that I can think of when these would come in handy.
 Be sure to check shelf lives as most of these products only have a shelf life of 1 or 2 years.
 The short shelf life definitely doesn’t lend itself to extended storage.
 I’d be interested to hear from someone who has used these products after that shelf life and see if they still hold up.
-I have personally used two-part epoxy that was around 5 years past its advertised shelf life and had no problems.
+I have personally used a two-part epoxy that was around 5 years past its advertised shelf life and had no problems.

 Be aware of the threats posed by a flood.

 How many times have you watched the news and wondered how can those people be so stupid?
 Why would they drive through that water?
 I see it all the time, so I wanted to touch on some guidelines for dealing with floods and crossing flooded areas.